spcorcor18/LPO-8852/lectures/Lecture 1 - Potential outcomes and treatment effects/Example studies - RCTs.md

 ## RCT methodology in education research

 :star: Raudenbush, S. W., & Schwartz, D. (2020).
-Randomized Experiments in Education, with Implications for Multilevel Causal Inference.
-Annual Review of Statistics and Its Application, 7(1), 177-208. https://doi.org/10.1146/annurev-statistics-031219-041205
+Randomized Experiments in Education, with Implications for Multilevel Causal Inference. *Annual Review of Statistics and Its Application*, 7(1), 177-208. https://doi.org/10.1146/annurev-statistics-031219-041205